kmels/kmels.net/about.markdown

 * My uncle's blog: [Lopez Ayerdi Fotografia](http://www.lopezayerdi.com/Blog/Blog.html) - he's a photographer (Spanish)
 * Our blog with Ernesto: [Referential Transparency](http://referential-transparency.tautologer.com) - we hope to work more extensively on this.

-<span id="ref0"[0]</span> <a href="#sup0">↑</a> Free Software and Open Source software are almost the same concept but essentialy two different schools.
-The dichotomy lies on the politics of re-licensing.
-That is, Free Software has to remain always Free Software.
-Open Source licenses may not impose this restriction.
-I don't really care about the difference, I tend to use permissive licenses but I admire and believe on the principles of the Free Software Movement equally.
-They are only, sadly, too idealistic for this world.

 <table class="table">
   <caption>